NicholasYamamoto/pivot-bio-take-home-assignment/README.md

         * `terraform init`
         * `terraform fmt`
         * `terraform validate`
-        * `terraform plan`
         * `terraform apply`

 # Design Choices
-To demonstrate my knowledge of AWS, I applied a few more "advanced" techniques when configuring the cloud infrastructure, such as:
+To demonstrate my knowledge of AWS, I applied a few more "upgraded" techniques when configuring the cloud infrastructure, such as:
 * Enabled and configured Server-Side Encryption (SSE) for S3, to harden security around any created storage buckets
-* Decided to implement the S3 Object Creation event notification using Amazon CloudWatch/EventBridge rather than setting up a simple S3 Event Notification, to demonstrate my familiarity with the more in-depth functionality of CloudWatch/EventBridge for future implementations
+* Decided to implement the S3 Object Creation event notification using Amazon CloudWatch/EventBridge rather than setting up a simple S3 Event Notification, to demonstrate my familiarity with the more in-depth functionality of CloudWatch/EventBridge for any future work
-* Created an AWS KMS key for SNS to allow encryption/decryption of published SNS messages to help obfuscate any potential sensitive/confidential data that could be included in the messages
 * Created an AWS KMS key to encrypt all objects within the created S3 bucket, to harden security around the contents of each S3 bucket itself
 * Created a GitHub Actions pipeline to deploy the S3 bucket (with SNS configuration) to AWS, to promote a full CI/CD software lifecycle